ArcanaFramework/arcana/docs/source/processing.rst

 * write provenance metadata
 * check saved provenance metadata to ensure prerequisite derivatives were generated with equivalent parameterisations and software versions (and potentially reprocess them if not)

-To add a pipeline to a dataset via the API use the :meth:`Dataset.pipeline` method mapping the inputs and outputs of the Pydra_ workflow/task (``in_file``, ``peel`` and ``out_file`` in the example below) to appropriate columns in the dataset (``T1w``, ``T2w`` and ``freesurfer/recon-all`` respectively)
+To add a workflow to a dataset via the API use the :meth:`Dataset.apply_workflow` method mapping the inputs and outputs of the Pydra_ workflow/task (``in_file``, ``peel`` and ``out_file`` in the example below) to appropriate columns in the dataset (``T1w``, ``T2w`` and ``freesurfer/recon-all`` respectively)